hall-lab/svtools/svtools_example.md

 You can learn about that here <https://github.com/yyuu/pyenv-virtualenv>
 We require python 2.7.X
 The creation of the pyenv and activation looks like this in our environment
-	pyenv virtualenv 2.7.9 svtools_install_instructions-2.7.9
+<pre><code>pyenv virtualenv 2.7.9 svtools_install_instructions-2.7.9
 pyenv activate svtools_install_instructions-2.7.9</pre></code>
 Now you will need to satisfy the pysam dependency
-	pip install pysam>=0.8.1,<0.9.0
+<pre><code>pip install pysam>=0.8.1,<0.9.0</code><pre>
-Then you should be able to install the svtools package from pypi pip install svtools
+Then you should be able to install the svtools package from pypi
+<pre><code>pip install svtools</pre></code>
-You can spot check your svtools install by running svtools --version additional installtion strategies available in DEVELOPER.md
+You can spot check your svtools install by running
+<pre><code>svtools --version</code></pre>
+additional installtion strategies available in DEVELOPER.md

-# Download bamfiles for NA12878 pedigrees from http://www.ebi.ac.uk/ena/data/view/ERP001960
+##Download bamfiles for NA12878 pedigrees from http://www.ebi.ac.uk/ena/data/view/ERP001960
-# wget ftp://ftp.sra.ebi.ac.uk/vol1/ERA172/ERA172924/bam/NA12877_S1.bam
+wget ftp://ftp.sra.ebi.ac.uk/vol1/ERA172/ERA172924/bam/NA12877_S1.bam
-# that is gonna take a WHILE, a single bam looked to take about 18 hours and the total number of bams suggested by this instruction is
-# about 14 days worth of downloads from machines like our workstations....perhaps quite a bit shorter from blades
+that is gonna take a WHILE, a single bam looked to take about 18 hours and the total number of bams suggested by this instruction is about 14 days worth of downloads from machines like our workstations....perhaps quite a bit shorter from blades

-# Create a bampaths mapping file with original paths to all unaligned NA12878 pedigree bam files
+## Create a bampaths mapping file with original paths to all unaligned NA12878 pedigree bam files

-# Alternative directory of realigned BAM files at hall-lab disk to use for analysis
+## Alternative directory of realigned BAM files at hall-lab disk to use for analysis
    # /gscmnt/gc2802/halllab/ceph1463_realign_021815/
    # /gscmnt/gc2802/halllab/ceph1463_realign_021815/notes/sample.path.txt